OrganicityEu-Platform/site-manager/README.md

 ### 3 Run your server !

-java -jar target/manager-0.0.1-SNAPSHOT.jar
+java -jar target/site-manager-0.0.1-SNAPSHOT.jar

 Browse `http://localhost:8080` (with this configuration file)

 ## Contributor start

-Because we are using Spring, you may need:
+Because we are using Spring, you will need:
  * [Spring Tool Suite IDE](https://spring.io/tools/sts/all)
  * [Lombok](https://projectlombok.org/download.html) just run the jar once to patch STS, and have the Lombok annotations recognized.